 Clinical investigation is defined as hypothesis-driven, patient-oriented research on human subjects, in conjunction with relevant laboratory measurements, in the broad areas of clinical biology, natural history, prevention, screening, diagnosis, therapeutic interventions, clinical trials, behavior, mechanisms or epidemiology of disease, or the efficacy and effectiveness of health care delivery.
 Included in this definition are clinical trials, health services research and “translational” research – the latter bridges the application of information between the laboratory and new methods of diagnosis, treatment, and prevention.
 Excluded from the definition are purely in vitro studies that utilize human tissues but do not involve any direct interactions with patients.

-The deadline for applications to the CSTP M.S./Ph.D. programs is Jan.
-1 each year, for matriculation in August.
-The application deadline for the Certificate of Added Qualification (CAQ) program is April 1.
+The deadline for applications to the CSTP M.S./Ph.D. programs for 2017 August matriculation is yet to be determined, but will be after the Jan.
+1 GSBS deadline.
+The application deadline for the Certificate of Added Qualification (CAQ) program is May 1.
 Applicants must be officially appointed as senior residents / fellows or junior faculty at Baylor College of Medicine, and M.S. and Ph.D. applicants must be assured of at least 75 percent protected time for research and research-related activities for the entire duration of their participation in the CSTP.